-2 Basis of preparation and significant accounting policies (continued)

-(x) New standards or amendments for 2022 and forthcoming requirements
+- 2 Basis of preparation and significant accounting policies (continued) - 2.4 Significant accounting policies (continued) - (w) New standards or amendments for 2023 and forthcoming requirements

-A number of new standards, amendments to standards and interpretations are effective for the periods beginning on or after 1 January 2022.
+A number of new standards, amendments to standards and interpretations are effective for the periods beginning on or after 1 January 2023.
 Those, which are relevant to the Company, are set out below.